The Chirotropical Grassmannian: The chirotopal configuration spaces are polytopal

 \section{The chirotopal configuration spaces $X^\chi (3,6)$ are polytopal}

-In this section, we present an important result about chirotopal configuration spaces $X^\chi(3,6)$.
-As done in Note \ref{rmk:covering}, we considered the isomorphism classes of rank 3 uniform realizable chirotopes on 6 elements reported in \cite{FinschiCatalog}.
-Then we took their relabelings via the symmetric group $S_6$ and their orbit under the action of the torus $\{ \pm 1 \}^6$.
-We obtained a bigger collection $\Xi_{3,6}$ consisting of 372 chirotopes.
+In this section, we present a key result about chirotopal configuration spaces $X^\chi(3,6)$.
+In \Cref{rmk:covering}, we explained how to obtain all 372 rank 3 uniform realizable chirotopes on 6 elements from representatives of their isomorphism classes; for each of these, we exhibit a birational map $\mathbb{R}^4 \dashrightarrow X(3,6)$ which restricts to a diffeomorphism $\mathbb{R}^4_{>0} \rightarrow X^\chi(3,6)$, and we propose a canonical form in the sense of positive geometry \cite{ABL}.

-We exhibit birational maps $\mathbb{R}^4 \dashrightarrow X(3,6)$ which restrict to diffeomorphisms $\mathbb{R}^4_{>0} \rightarrow X^\chi(3,6)$ for each $\chi \in \Xi_{3,6}$ and we propose canonical forms in the sense of positive geometry \cite{ABL}.
-It is sufficient to present such a map only one for each of the 4 isomorphism classes of uniform, realizable chirotopes in \cite{FinschiCatalog} or in the table of \Cref{thrm:36}.
+\begin{theorem} Each chirotopal configuration space $X^\chi(3,6)$ is diffeomorphic to a polytope. \end{theorem} In the course of the proof, for each chirotope we propose a canonical differential form, which will imply that $X(3,6)$ is tiled with positive geometries.
+The derivation of the parameterizations and canonical differential forms borrows techniques from positive del Pezzo moduli spaces \cite{EAPSY} and is somewhat beyond the scope of the paper to explain in detail; we refer to it for context and motivation.

-\begin{theorem} Each of the 372 chirotopal configuration spaces $X^\chi(3,6)$ is diffeomorphic to a polytope and comes equipped with a canonical logarithmic differential form. \end{theorem} \begin{proof} We exhibit parameterizations for one representative from each of the four isomorphism classes of chirotopes.
-In each case, we checked that the normal fan of the Newton polytope of the product of all irreducible polynomials occuring in the minors is combinatorially isomorphic to the fan which we computed in \Cref{thrm:36}.
-Moreover, we exhibit a logarithmic differential form, showing that $X(3,6)$ is tiled with positive geometries.
+\begin{proof} We exhibit parameterizations for one representative from each of the four isomorphism classes of chirotopes.
+In each case, we checked that the normal fan of the Newton polytope of the product of all irreducible polynomials occurring in the minors is isomorphic to the fan which we computed in \Cref{thrm:36}.

 The totally positively oriented chirotope $+$ of type 4 in \Cref{thrm:36} admits the following parameterization:

 We can solve explicitly for the parameters $y_i$: